InfiniteZeroFoundation/.github/profile/README.md

 ## 🌱 Support Us

 We're raising funds to scale the network on [Giveth](https://giveth.io/project/infinitezero-network) — a zero-fee crypto donation platform.
-Every contribution helps us onboard more validators, harden the protocol, and build AI infrastructure that belongs to everyone.
+Donations are regularly matched, meaning a small contribution goes a long way.

+Every dollar you put in doesn't just fund the work — it helps prove that AI infrastructure built for everyone, by everyone, is possible.
+You're not a donor.
+You're a founding contributor to something that belongs to no one and benefits everyone.

 [Donate on Giveth →](https://giveth.io/project/infinitezero-network)